ShaddGallegos/AnsibleLaunchPad/README.md

 To offer a Red Hat opinionated view of on boarding Ansible Automation Platform automators.

-## Business Outcome
+## Business Outcomes

-- outcome1
+- Business Capabilities
-- outcome2
+- Speed of Delivery
-- outcome3
+- Cost Management
-- outcome4
+- Risk Management

 Table of Contents